rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 {{% chapter_header "Apollo Advantages" "apollo-advantages" %}}

-Major advantages of using Apollo.
+The following topics show you some of the advantages of using Apollo, to provide a well-rounded pro and con list.
+Feel free to contact me if you think anything is missing from either list.

 {{% sub_chapter_header "Apollo's Ecosystem" "apollo-ecosystem" %}}